opencv/opencv/modules/core/doc/basic_structures.rst

 .. index:: Mat::empty

-cv::Mat::empty
+Mat::empty
 --------------
-.. cfunction:: bool Mat::empty() const
+.. c:function:: bool Mat::empty() const

     Returns true if the array has no elemens